 As for the broccoli, chop it as small or large as you want.
 I think it mimics restaurant quality if you let the broccoli cook way-down, so I cut mine fairly small.

-You can top you soup with some vegan cheese shreds, or you can go for some dairy free croutons.
+You can top you soup with some vegan cheese shreds, or you can go for some homemade croutons.
 They get nice a soft in the soup and add a really good amount of flavor.
 Or, you can just stand at the stove and eat from the pot, no garnish necessary.
 It’s up to you.

 - Using a combination of broth, almond (or any alternative milk) and coconut milk gives you a creamy consistency.